ct-js/ct-js/app/data/ct.libs/place/docs/Tracing functions.md

 The `line` parameter should be an object with properties `x1`, `y1`, `x2`, `y2`.

-If `getAll` is set to `true`, returns all the copies that intersect the line segment.
+If `getAll` is set to `true`, returns all the copies and tiles that intersect the line segment.
 Copies get sorted by their distance to the starting point, with the closest coming first.

-If `getAll` is not set or is `false`, the method returns the first copy that was found during collision checks.
+If `getAll` is not set or is `false`, the method returns the first copy or tile that was found during collision checks.

 ### Example: Wipe every enemy in a 1024px-long path around the copy